ctkjose/exc.js/README.md

 exc.js is a small jQuery-like API JavaScript library inspired by ki.js and zepto.js.
 The goal is to provide a small footprint, be as close as possible to native javascript while providing a basic compatibility with jquery.

-Use exc.js if you find yourself always using a small subset of jQuery, and when size is a issue.
+I use exc.js because I find myself using a small subset of jQuery in many projects, and when size is an issue.
+Todays browsers are not as bad as you expect, they have a good set of functionality for web applications, you may not need so much sugar on top of it.

 Currently at ~8kb uncompressed.